 The Importance of “Time in Range” for Diabetes Management

-Evidence suggests that focusing on improving time in range has a positive impact on A1c.2 Every 10% increase in time in range equaled an 0.8% (or 8.7 mmol/mol) A1c reduction.2 With the FreeStyle Libre 14 day system, users who frequently tested their glucose spend 44% more time in range and 31% less time in hypoglycemia.3
+Evidence suggests that focusing on improving time in range has a positive impact on A1c.2 Every 10 percent increase in time in range equaled an 0.8 percent (or 8.7 mmol/mol) A1c reduction.2 With the FreeStyle Libre 14 day system, users who frequently tested their blood glucose spend 44 percent more time in range and 31 percent less time in hypoglycemia.3

 The FreeStyle Libre 14 day system can provide the information you need to make a more informed decision about your diabetes management.
-Not only can it show you your current glucose reading with a scan of the sensor, but also a trend arrow shows the direction your glucose is heading, and the 8-hour glucose history shows high and low glucose readings.
+Not only can it show you your current blood glucose reading with a scan of the sensor, but also a trend arrow shows the direction your blood glucose is heading, and the eight-hour blood glucose history shows high and low blood glucose readings.
 All of this and the daily pattern can help you tweak your treatment plan, food choices, exercise regimen and help you spend more time in your target range.

 Ways to take action